opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 ## Reduce response size

-To reduce the size of OpenSearch's response, use the `filter_path` parameter to exclude unnecessary fields.
-Be sure that you don't filter out any fields that are required to identify or retry failed requests.
-Those fields can vary by client.
+To reduce the size of the OpenSearch response, use the `filter_path` parameter to exclude unnecessary fields.
+Be sure that you don't filter out any fields that are required for identifying or retrying failed requests.
+These fields can vary by client.

 In the following example, the `index-name`, `type-name`, and `took` fields are excluded from the response: